 Cyperus scariosus grows in marshy and waterlogged soils across India.
 The rhizomes are harvested, dried, and steam-distilled.
 The oil has been used in Indian perfumery (particularly in attar production) for centuries and has gained significant popularity in Western niche perfumery.

-In formulation, cypriol provides an affordable, distinctive smoky-woody base note with excellent tenacity.
+In formulation, cypriol provides an affordable, particular smoky-woody base note with excellent tenacity.

 Cyperus scariosus is related to Cyperus papyrus — the plant ancient Egyptians used to make paper.
 The genus Cyperus comprises over 600 species, making it one of the largest genera of sedges, but only C. scariosus is commercially distilled for perfumery.